-Wakefield Families Together website provides lots of advice and support - Early help; Wakefield Families Together - Wakefield Families Together
+Wakefield Families Together website provides lots of advice and support around Early help; Wakefield Families Together - Wakefield Families Together.
+This is on our school website.

-The Children First hubs and Team Around the School (TAS) arrangements/school link workers are able to signpost school staff and offer support.
+The Early Intervention Prevention Service and Team Around the School (TAS) arrangements/school link workers are able to signpost DSL's and offer support.